Our blogs

 Times tables

 You have been given your own individual times table target.
-Please make sure you continue to practise your times tables in preparation for your test next week, on Wednesday (25th November 2020).
+Please make sure you continue to practise your times tables in preparation for your test next week, on Wednesday (16th December 2020).
 Ask someone at home to test you on your tables – can you recall them quickly and accurately?
-Well done to everyone who has been practising their tables during the past week – it is fantastic to see the progress you are making.

 You can also practise your tables playing ‘Hit the button’.
 Select the times tables or division button and then the table that you want to practise.
 This is an excellent way to practise your tables.
 Either type in ‘hit the button’ (the game is on Top Marks) or use the link below: